multiheaded/zfs_on_wsl2/README.md

     If you already have the repo, just run `git pull` to get any updates.\
     <br/>

-2. Get the WSL2-modified Linux kernel and OpenZFS source code:
+2. Get/update the WSL2-modified Linux kernel and OpenZFS source code:
     ```bash
-    git submodule update --init --recursive --progress
+    /bin/bash build.sh update
     ```
-    Should already be set to the correct tags.
+    **Note:** Should already set the `WSL2-Linux-Kernel` and `zfs` submodules under the `3rdparty` directory to the correct tags.
     Verify and checkout fitting versions if necessary! \
     <br/>

 3. In case you had built the kernel before, first clean the source tree: